benkeser/drtmle/README.md

 under fixed levels of a treatment.
-The package computes targeted minimum loss-based (TMLE) estimators that are doubly robust, not only with respect to consistency, but also with respect to asymptotic normality, as discussed in [Benkeser, et al (2017)](https://academic.oup.com/biomet/article-abstract/104/4/863/4554445).
+The package computes targeted minimum loss-based (TMLE) estimators that are doubly robust, not only with respect to consistency, but also with respect to asymptotic normality, as discussed in [Benkeser, et al.
+(2017)](https://academic.oup.com/biomet/article-abstract/104/4/863/4554445).
 This property facilitates construction of doubly-robust confidence intervals and hypothesis tests.